gamezilla19/gamezilla19.github.io/_posts/research/low_level/2025-01-28-simple_buffer_overflow.md

 `gets` is a deprecated C function.

-It retreive characters from STDIN (the standard input, in our case... our terminal) and put them in the given variable.
+It retrieve characters from STDIN (the standard input, in our case... our terminal) and put them in the given variable.

-So, if everything goes well, `gets` should just retreive at most 64 chars from the terminal input, and put them into the username, right ?
-Nothing bad can happend, right ?
+So, if everything goes well, `gets` should just retrieve at most 64 chars from the terminal input, and put them into the username, right ?
+Nothing bad can happen, right ?

 Well, turns out, gets doesn't have limits on reading size.

 What that means, is that, if we were to put 99 characters, it'll write 99 characters onto `remote_user.username`.

-> But `remote_user.username` is only 64 characters long, what will happend ?
+> But `remote_user.username` is only 64 characters long, what will happen ?
 {: .prompt-info }

 Well, it'll _overflow_ the _buffer_.
 It's in the name. **Buffer Overflow** !